techservicesillinois/ticket-assister/CONTRIBUTING.md

 ## Manual Testing

-After making a build (see [readme](/readme.md) for details), you can test the extension functionality as follows:
+After making a build (see [readme](/readme.md#buildingdeployment) for details), you can install the extension locally.

 1. Navigate to [chrome://extensions](chrome://extensions)